A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 Early Notables of the Girardi family (pre 1700)

 Prominent among members of the family was Ugolino Della Gherardesca, a Pisan Ghibelline leader during the 13th century.
 The Gherardesca family of Pisa was one of the most powerful and respected families in the city at this time.
-Of this family was Pietro Gherardesca, Cardinal of Pisa with the title of...
-Another 107 words (8 lines of text) are included under the topic Early Girardi Notables in all our PDF Extended History products and printed products wherever possible.
+Of this family was Pietro Gherardesca, Cardinal of Pisa with the title of San Susanna; also of this family was Ugolino Gherardesca, who was written about by Dante Alighieri.
+Guelfo Gerardini was head of the Guelph faction in Florence in 1358...
+Another 79 words (6 lines of text) are included under the topic Early Girardi Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Girardi family to the New World and Oceana